Gabriel-Comisaru/eCommerce-app-backend/README.md

 - Description: Adds a new product with the specified category.
 - Path Variable:
   - `categoryId`: The ID of the category associated with the product.
-- Request Body: Product object representing the product to be added.
+- Request Body: ProductRequestDto object representing the product to be added, including an optional image file.
 - Response: Returns the created ProductDto object representing the added product.
 - Example Request Body:
 ```json